namlai000/pixelserv-tls-arm/README.md

 ## Final folder structure

-The final folder structure should look something like this,
+If the folder is named `pixelserv-tls-arm, then the final folder structure should look something like this,

 ```bash
 pixelserv-tls-arm